 - Can be scaled beyond 2 Gbps when the infrastructure allows.
 It isn’t limited by RTT doesn’t require more streams to scale.

-Obviously, I chose to use Windows for my tests (Afterall, it is Windows Azure).
+Obviously, we chose to use Windows for our tests (after all, it is Windows Azure).
 These tests could easily be re-run using Linux since both AzCopy and FileCatalyst Direct both run on Linux.

 How Can You Get These Results?